-Damien Greathead: First we have to automate as much as possible.
-Currently there are a lot of manual processes in the accounting function, so we need to connect applications to source all the relevant data, then get to work preparing for an accountants review.
+Damien Greathead: First, we have to automate as much as possible.
+Currently, there are a lot of manual processes in the accounting function.
+So, we need to connect applications to source all the relevant data.
+Then, we get to work preparing for an accountant’s review.

-Then we can focus on providing insights into that data — helping business owners better understand the numbers behind their business.
-Technology will allow more and more of this to be done in real time, the net effect being better business communities.
+Once that is done, we can focus on providing insights into that data — helping business owners better understand the numbers behind their business.
+Technology will allow more and more of this to be done in real-time, the net effect being better business communities.

 ML: What impacts do you see apps like Receipt Bank having on accounting firms?

 DG: You can’t create or destroy time, so apps like RB unlock that time.
-The time that was associated with collecting and preparing/processing and managing all of that information can now be reallocated to more valuable tasks like winning new clients, spending more time with you best clients, or just helping restore some work life balance.
+The time that was associated with collecting and preparing/processing and managing all of that information can now be reallocated to more valuable tasks.
+Tasks like winning new clients, spending more time with your best clients, or just helping restore some work-life balance.